goauthentik/authentik/website/docs/user-group/user/user_basic_operations.md

 This option will only work if you have properly [configured a SMTP server during the installation](../../installation/docker-compose#email-configuration-optional-but-recommended) and set an email address for the user.

-After clicking **Email recovery link**, the user receives the mail.
-If that's not the case, check if the mail server parameters [are properly configured](../../troubleshooting/emails).
+If the user does not receive the email, check if the mail server parameters [are properly configured](../../troubleshooting/emails).

 ## Deactivate or Delete user